HTTPS Access to Collections

 Collections can be configured to allow access from a external application, for example from a science portal, which has a subtle change on the authorization requirements for access.

 For mapped collections, a system administrator may create a mapping from an

 firstname.lastname@example.org to a local

 account in the gridmap file.
-If this is the case, the application may use an

 The HTTPS server supports the